Aadi (2002 film)

 Aadi is a 2002 Indian Telugu-language action drama film written and directed by debutant V. V. Vinayak.
-The film stars N. T. Rama Rao Jr. and Keerthi Chawla.
-The film was a huge commercial success and was remade in Tamil as Jai and in Bengali as Surya.
-The film won four Nandi Awards and was released in 118 centres and ran for 100 days in 96 centres.
+The film stars N. T. Rama Rao Jr., Keerthi Chawla and Rajan P. Dev.
+The film was remade in Tamil as Jai with Dev reprised his role from the original Telugu film, and in Bengali as Surya.
+The film won four Nandi Awards.

 Plot

 The story is set against the backdrop of Rayalaseema.
 The film opens with Veera Reddy returning from the US after a long gap with his wife and eight-year-old son, Aadi Kesava Reddy.
 Veera Reddy's deceased father was a well-known factionist in that area and owned a property of 4000 acre.
 While leaving for the US, Veera Reddy gave the responsibility of managing this land to Nagi Reddy.
 Now back in India, Veera Reddy realizes that Nagi Reddy is misusing his power.
 He wants to donate all his land to the 2000 families staying in that village.
 When Nagi Reddy learns of this charity giveaway, he attacks Veera Reddy, killing him and his wife.
-Veeranna (Chalapati Rao), a trusted lieutenant of Veera Reddy, takes the child Aadi and escapes to Hyderabad.
+Veeranna, a trusted lieutenant of Veera Reddy, takes the child Aadi and escapes to Hyderabad.
 After the murders, Veera Reddy's trusted people are sentenced to fourteen years in prison.